emielzyde/grammar_correction_thesis/README.md

 This repository contains forks of several other repositories, including:
 1.	seq2seq - an encoder-decoder framework used for machine translation (https://github.com/marekrei/sequence-labeler)
 2.	sequence-labeler - a grammatical error detection model (https://github.com/google/seq2seq/)
+3.	wronging - combines the above two repositories and adds in utility files (https://github.com/skasewa/wronging)
-3. RelGAN - a GAN for text generation (https://github.com/weilinie/RelGAN)
+4. RelGAN - a GAN for text generation (https://github.com/weilinie/RelGAN)

 All licences, terms and conditions from these repositories apply.